What is Insurance Pre-Licensing?

 Auto, general liability, workers' compensation, and umbrella policies.
 Required: approximately 24 hours of pre-licensing education.

 Many agents pursue multiple licenses.
-Property and Casualty are often combined, as are Life and Health.
+In most states, Property and Casualty are often combined into a single course, as are Life and Health.
+However, Wisconsin does not allow combined exams — you must complete separate courses and exams for each line of authority.

 How to Get Your State Insurance License

 - Pass the State Exam: Exams are multiple-choice and typically take 2-3 hours.
-You'll receive your results immediately.
+You must score 70% or higher in Wisconsin.
+You'll receive your results immediately on screen.

-- Apply for Your License: Submit your application through the National Insurance Producer Registry (NIPR).
+- Apply for Your License: Submit your application through the National Insurance Producer Registry (NIPR) or directly through your state's insurance department.
+In Wisconsin, wait 48-72 hours after passing before applying.

 - Get Appointed: Once licensed, you'll need to be appointed by at least one insurance company to sell their products.